 The tympanum over each of the porticoes of the Parthenon, was adorned with statues.
 That over the grand entrance of the temple from the west, contained the mythological history of Minerva's birth from the brain of Jove.
 In the centre of the groupe was seated Jupiter, in all the majesty of the sovereign of the Gods.
 On his left, were the principal divinities of Olympus; among whom Vulcan came prominently forward, with the axe in his hand which had cleft a passage for the goddess.
 On the right was Victory, in loose floating robes, holding the horses of the chariot which introduced the new divinity to Olympus.
-One of the bombs fired by Morosini, the Venetian, from the opposite hill of the Museum, injured many of the figures in this tympanum, and the attempt of General Kaenigsmark, in 1687, to take down the figure of Minerva, ruined the whole.
-By purchasing the house of one of the Turkish janizaries, built immediately under and against the columns of the portico, and by demolishing it in order to excavate, Lord, Elgin has had the satisfaction of recovering the greatest part of the, statue of Victory, in a drapery which discovers the fine form of the figure, with exquisite delicacy and taste.
+When Athens lost her freedom, she shewed her adulation and servility to the Roman power, by adding the statues of Hadrian and Sabina to this groupe from the hand of Phidias.
+One of the bombs fired by Morosini, the Venetian, from the opposite hill of the Museum Museum, injured many of the figures in this tympanum, and the attempt of General Kaenigsmark Koenigsmarkin 1687, to take down the figure of Minerva, ruined the whole.
+By purchasing the house of one of the Turkish janisaries janizaries, built immediately under and against the columns of the portico, and by demolishing it in order to excavate, Lord Elgin has had the satisfaction of recovering the greatest part of the statue of Victory, in a drapery which discovers the fine form of the figure, with exquisite delicacy and taste.
 Lord Elgin also found there the torsi of Jupiter and Vulcan, the breast of the Minerva, together with other fragments.